Research

 I am a mathematical logician and philosopher of mathematics, working

-in the tradition of David Hilbert's "Beweistheorie," or "proof
+in the tradition of David Hilbert's Beweistheorie, or "proof

-applying proof-theoretic methods in mathematics, computer science, and philosophy.
+mathematics, computer science, and philosophy.

 The work described below represents a range of